 }

-That’s all for the LED usage tutorial.
-It’s amazing how much has been written for such a small device!
-We hope that it is clear how to use LEDs with or without Arduino, and we encourage you to use them and try them out in your experiments.
+This concludes the tutorial on using LEDs.
+It seems unbelievable how much has been written about such a small device!
+We hope it is clear how to use LEDs with or without Arduino, and we encourage you to use and test them in your experiments.

 Download the code